gonwan/blog/source/_posts/2011/20110828-learning-bash-scripts-1.md

 Finally, the last type of shell is a non-interactive shell.
 This is the shell that the system starts to execute a shell script.
 This is different in that there isn't a CLI prompt to worry about.
 However, there may still be specific startup commands you want to run each time you start a script on your system.

-To accommodate that situation, the bash shell provides the BASH\_ENV environment variable.
+To accommodate that situation, the bash shell provides the BASH_ENV environment variable.
 When the shell starts a non-interactive shell process, it checks this environment variable for the name of a startup file to execute.
 If one is present, the shell executes the commands in the file.

-### 2\.
-Terminfo Database
+### 2. Terminfo Database

 The terminfo database is a set of files that identify the characteristics of various terminals that can be used on the Linux system.
 The Linux system stores the terminfo data for each terminal type as a separate file in the terminfo database directory.
 The location of this directory often varies from distribution to distribution.
 Some common locations are _/usr/share/terminfo_, _/etc/terminfo_, and _/lib/terminfo_.